 Our graduate students form a supportive and intellectually vibrant community.
-Each year we seek to add 5-10 new members to that community.
+Each year we seek to add a small cohort of new members to that community.
 We use a collective and committee-based admissions process to select a group of students who will succeed here, and who will find this a hospitable place to pursue their goals.
-We assess several aspects of each applicant’s background to inform our admissions decisions.
+We carefully assess all aspects of each applicant’s materials to inform our admissions decisions.
 We look for evidence that each applicant can:

 - Exercise independent and creative thought;

 - Conceive and execute an original research project;

 - Communicate clearly, both orally and in writing;

 - Manage the demands of a rigorous academic environment;

 Success in the department requires that each student work closely with multiple faculty mentors.
 To ensure that each student will be effectively supervised, admission to the program requires the support of multiple faculty members.
 Accordingly, interested students are strongly encouraged to read the published work of relevant faculty members prior to submitting an application.
 Students should then be able to use their application to explain how their plans for graduate study fit with the current work of these faculty members.

 We seek to admit and recruit graduate program applicants from all backgrounds and nations, and we are committed to increasing the representation of underrepresented minorities.
 We coordinate closely with the Graduate School’s recruitment and retention programs.
 These include: